Tochemey/goakt/README.md

 * `Round-Robin router`: This type of router send messages to its routee in a round-robin way.
 For n messages sent through the router, each actor is forwarded one message.
   Only routees that are alive are considered when the router receives a message.

+The routers are just actors that can be spawned like any other actors.
+Once the given router has started it will spawn its routees.
+Once a router dies all its routees die with it.

 ### Events Stream

 To receive some system events and act on them for some particular business cases,  you just need to call the actor system `Subscribe`.